Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Generalized Polynomial Division

 \subsection{A Constructive Generalized Division Algorithm}

-In the filter bank context, $e$ and $f$ in Corollary~\ref{cor:GDA} are entries in one row or column of a polyphase matrix and we are interested in the case $g(\zeta)=\zeta^M$.
-The nonconstructive proof via Theorem~\ref{thm:LDDRT} will be replaced with a constructive proof and a computational algorithm. \begin{definition} Let $\mathbb{F}$ be a field with $e,f\in\mathbb{F}[\zeta]$, $f\neq 0$, and $M\geq 0$.
-For a given quotient $q$, the remainder $r\eqdef e-fq$ has (a root at 0 of) \emph{multiplicity~$M$} if $\zeta^M \divides r$.
-We say $r$ is \emph{degree-reducing modulo $M$} if $r$ has multiplicity~$M$ and also satisfies
+In the lifting context, $e$ and $f$ in Corollary~\ref{cor:GDT} are the polynomials in one row or column of a transfer matrix, $\zeta=z^{-1}$, and $g(\zeta)=z^{-M}$.
+The proof via the (nonconstructive) LDDRT (Theorem~\ref{thm:LDDRT}) will be replaced by a constructive proof (Theorem~\ref{thm:SGDT}) and a computational algorithm.
+But first, one more definition. \begin{definition} Let $e,f\in\mathbb{F}[\zeta]$, $f\neq 0$, and $M\geq 0$.
+Given quotient $q$, the remainder $r\eqdef e-fq$ has (a root at $\zeta=0$ of) \emph{multiplicity~$M$} if $\zeta^M \divides r(\zeta)$.
+We say $r$ is \emph{degree-reducing modulo $M$} if $r$ has multiplicity~$M$ and satisfies

 \end{definition}